OpenSourceEconomics/econ-project-templates/_sources/organisation.txt

     * Because they are accessed frequently, *figures* and *tables* get extra directories in *root/bld/out* next to *final*
     * The directory *root/src* contains many more subdirectories:

         * *original_data* is the place to store the data in its raw form, as downloaded / transcribed / ...
-This should never be changed.
+The original data should **never** be modified and saved under the same name.
         * *model_code* contains source files that might differ by model and that are potentially used at various steps of the analysis.
         * *model_specs* contains `JSON <http://www.json.org/>`_ files with model specifications.
-The choice of JSON is motivated by the attempt to be language-agnostic: JSON is quite expressive and there are parsers for nearly all languages (for Stata there is a converter in the *wscript* file)
+The choice of JSON is motivated by the attempt to be language-agnostic: JSON is quite expressive and there are parsers for nearly all languages (for Stata there is a converter in the *wscript* file of the Stata version of the template)
         * *library* provides code that may be used by different steps of the analysis.
 Little code snippets for input / output or stuff that is not directly related to the model would go here.
 The distinction from the *model_code* directory is a bit arbitrary, but I have found it useful in the past.